 Large, severe or deep bites may require an operation to clean the wound and repair underlying structures that may be damaged, such as tendons.

 A short course of antibiotics may be prescribed to prevent infection developing.
+The antibiotic usually used is called co-amoxiclav.
+There will be alternatives if you are allergic to penicillin antibiotics, but you may need to take more than one if this is the case.
 Antibiotics are prescribed for bite wounds to prevent infection in certain situations.
 For example, if:

 - You have been bitten by a cat.
 All cat bites are usually treated with antibiotics, as they are much more likely to get infected than dog bites.

 - The bite wound is on an arm or leg - especially a hand.
 These sites are particularly prone to nasty infections that can cause severe damage after a dog or cat bite.

 - The wound is large, deep or punctured.
 A puncture wound may not look large but may go deep into the tissues.